ccxt/ccxt/examples/README.md

 [Writing a crypto trading bot](https://www.kleemans.ch/writing-a-crypto-trading-bot) – How to write an automated trading bot, for fun and profit.

+[Daily Binance Crypto Trade Signals](https://medium.com/coinmonks/daily-binance-us-crypto-trade-signals-fda4e8a205c8) – How to use Kaggle’s schedule feature to build a daily cryptocurrency trade signals webpage.

 [graphql-ccxt](https://github.com/fibo/graphql-ccxt) – Joins together GraphQL and CCXT: can fetch prices, read balance, open orders, ... on multiple exchanges at once.

 [ccxt-go](https://github.com/prompt-cash/ccxt-go) – CCXT port to Go (Golang).